 Get the Right Travel Insurance Plan

 Not every plan covers epidemics.
 Read the fine print.

 Right now, many of their protection plans exclude losses by an epidemic but that doesn’t mean you’re out of luck.
-Read Allianz Coverage alert here.
+Read Coverage FAQs here.

 What about after You’ve Booked?